browncat-nl/HealthCheckBundle/README.md

 # Health Checker Bundle
-This library adds some health checks and two endpoints which can be used by e.g. Kubernetes to determine the health of the application.
+This bundle adds some health checks and two endpoints which can be used by e.g. Kubernetes to determine the health of the application.

 ## Usage
 This package can be installed using composer: